-As Chartered Surveyors (RICS) and Registered Valuers we have carried out Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Surveys (commonly referred to as a Homebuyer Report) in the market towns of Huntingdon, St Ives and St Neots together with the surrounding villages for over 15 years.
+As Chartered Surveyors (RICS) and Registered Valuers we have carried out Residential Valuations, Building Surveys (formerly known as a Structural Survey) and RICS Homebuyer Surveys (commonly referred to as a Homebuyer Report) in the market towns of Huntingdon, St Ives and St Neots together with the surrounding villages for over 15 years.

 Huntingdonshire covers the area from approximately Yaxley in the North, St Neots in the south, Kimbolton to the west and Ramsey to the east.
 In 1889 Huntingdonshire became an administrative county, with the new County Council taking over administrative functions.
 In 1974, under the Local Government Act 1972, Huntingdon and Peterborough merged with Cambridgeshire and Isle of Ely to form the new non-metropolitan county of Cambridgeshire.
 A Huntingdon district was created based closely on the former administrative county borders.
 The district was renamed Huntingdonshire on 1 October 1984, by resolution of the district council.
 The main towns comprise of Huntingdon, St Ives, St Neots and Ramsey.